Bit20-Creative-Group/BitShares-NFT-Specification/README.md

 | `NFT/PASSPORT` | Token holder may obtain access to, say, a virtual reality "country" or other exclusive space. |
 | | |

-#### Keys expected by type NFT/ART:
+#### Keys expected for type NFT/ART:

-The following keys are considered required for the NFT to be formally correct.
-(Technically, this is more of a "strong suggestion".)
-However, fields may be empty strings if the artist does not wish to supply content for them.
+The following keys are conventional and expected for NFT's in the "ART" subspace.
+They are strongly suggested, however this spec does not specifically forbid omitting them.

 | | |
 |-|-|